 Up until not long ago, I had four sewing machines and one Serger.
 One of these machines belonged to my grandmother, pictured here seated next to me with my one month old daughter, my sister and my uncle back in 1986.

-Although I have had several machines over the years, without a doubt, my all time favorite machine is my grandmother’s Singer.
+Although I have had several machines over the years, without a doubt, my all time favorite is my grandmother’s Singer.

 Except for the few times she let me use it as a young girl, I’ve never actually sewn on it, but that doesn’t matter.
 It’s the memories it evokes that gives it a special place in my heart.

-A woman who came to America at 18, taught herself English in just a few years, and subsequently raised three children on her own when her husband was hospitalized for a debilitating illness as a result of his service during World War 1.
+She came to America at 18, taught herself English in just a few years, and subsequently raised three children on her own when her husband was hospitalized for a debilitating illness as a result of his service during World War 1.
 She supported herself and her children by working in a factory doing what was called ‘piecework’.
 It was monotonous work with long hours and low pay, but it was very common back then for immigrants to earn their living this way.

 They say traits skip a generation, and I like to think I inherited her penchant for the domestic arts, since my mother had little interest in any of those things.